zbw322092/thing_about_node.js/JS_Basic/Language Features/this_in_javascript.md

 // when execute f() is equivalent to following code: window.f();

-// Since f is invoked by widnow object, this keyword points to it.
+// Since f is invoked by window object, this keyword points to it.
 ```

 ### `this` in callback function